© Madeline Bocaro, 2018. No part of this site may be reproduced in whole or in part in any manner without the permission of the copyright owner.

 Photographer Adam Whitehead on the Kate Moss photo shoot:

 “When Bryan approached me to shoot his new album cover I jumped at the chance, envisaging all his famous covers of the past.
 On the day Kate was amazing.
 She had in her mind exactly the character she wanted to portray ‘Give me red lips, I want to be a Roxy girl’ she screamed!”Bryan gave Kate a coveted autographed copy of the first Roxy Music album with Kari-Ann on the cover.

 Another Roxy Lady, Baby Jane Holzer – mentioned in the song ‘Virginia Plain’ is featured in this story:

-Roxy Music’s Bryan Ferry later referenced Holzer in the the lyrics to “Virginia Plain” (“Baby Jane’s in Acapulco / We are flying down to Rio” and “Can’t you see that Holzer mane?”).
-She is today a real-estate developer in Manhattan and an avid and celebrated art collector.
+Roxy Music’s Bryan Ferry later referenced the Warhol film superstar in the the lyrics to “Virginia Plain” (“Baby Jane’s in Acapulco / We are flying down to Rio” and “Can’t you see that Holzer mane?”).
+Jane is now a real-estate developer in Manhattan and an avid and celebrated art collector.
 She lives in a six-story townhouse amid her collection of work by Warhol, Jean-Michel Basquiat, Keith Haring and many others.

 OLYMPIA by Eduouard Manet